 When your name is called, say, “Ready.”
 Then go stand at one of the tables in the front of the courtroom and follow the judge’s instructions.

 - You will probably have to swear to tell the truth before you present your case.

 - You will probably speak first.
 Keep it short and only talk about the reasons you asked for the contempt order.
 For example, you could say "Our work schedules are different, and the visitation days of the week need to change."

-v The judge will ask you questions.
+- The judge may ask you questions.
 Tell the truth.
 Speak slowly.
 Give complete answers.

 - When you finish explaining your case, the other parent will explain his/her side to the court.
 The other parent may ask you questions, too.

 - You will get another opportunity to ask the other parent or witnesses any questions that support your case.
 Your questions must be related to what they said in court.

-v Both parents may have another chance to:
+- Both parents may have another chance to

 - say you disagree with the other parent, and